scalar-labs/scalardb/schema-loader/README.md

 }
 ```

-You can also create and delete a schema by passing a serialized schema JSON string (the raw text of a schema file).
+You can also create or delete a schema by passing a serialized-schema JSON string (the raw text of a schema file) as shown below:

 ```java
 // Create tables
 SchemaLoader.load(configFilePath, serializedSchemaJson, options, createCoordinatorTable);